theprimarybrain/theprimarybrain.github.io/_posts/2022-10-13-Halloween-Toddler-Activities.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 If you have a messy little monster in your house, this may be the Toddler School Curriculum pack for you!
 During October, kids, especially toddlers, seem to sense the excitement.
 Candy, costumes, and chaos are a big part of the month, and trying to find engaging and educational activities that will keep your child excited and away from the bowl of candy can be tough.
 But don’t worry, these fun Halloween activities for toddlers are a perfect choice!
+You can grab all of these printables in our [Halloween Toddler School Pack](https://www.teacherspayteachers.com/Product/-50-off-48-Hrs-Halloween-Toddler-Lesson-Plans-Fall-Preschool-Activities-8619780?utm_source=PB%20Blog&utm_campaign=Halloween%20Toddler%20School%20Unit).

 ## Lesson Components
 This unit is made up of 12  Halloween activities that will work on the following learning areas: